 Zucchini has lots of moisture already and you don’t want to trap that steam, you want it to be released.
 If you do it will make the stuffed zucchini really mushy and we don’t want that.

-What you want is for the zucchini to still hold it’s form (but not stiff) when you serve it.
-So the zucchini should be able to pierce it with a fork, and you can even use a knife to cut it, although probably not totally necessary.
+What you want is for the zucchini to still hold it’s boat shape (but not stiff) just like in our zucchini pizza boat recipe.
+So the zucchini should be able to be cut with a fork, and you can even use a knife to cut it, although probably not totally necessary.

 Do you Peel the Zucchini?